0x3F3F/0x3F3F.github.io/_posts/2018-05-08-Portfolio-Review.md

 ## Commentary

-The above screenshots are taken from my tracking spreadsheet and are intended to give a rough idea of the thought process behind my portfolio construction.
+The above screenshots are taken from my tracking spreadsheet and are intended to give an idea of the high level-portfolio structure and thought process behind it.

-The portfolio itself is under construction and holdings will be drip fed into it over a period of time.
+The portfolio is still under construction and holdings will be drip fed into it over a period of time.
 This could be years, or more quickly in the event of a bear market.
-Due to it's nature, the Multi Asset portfolio is more complete.
+Due to it's nature, the Multi Asset portfolio is more complete (I'm happier to hold this is a bear market).

-As the portfolio is not fully vested, I won't share the holdings / Investment Themes + Rationale, though may do so at some point in the future.
+As the portfolio is in an accumulation phase, I won't share the holdings / Investment Themes + Rationale at this time, though may do so at some point in the future.

-In reality, the Portfolio Review posts are for my own benefit though others may find them of interest.
-Their purpose is to allow me (on an annual basis) to track performance, and log my thought process.
+In reality, these Portfolio Review posts are for my own benefit and the web site seemed a logical place for them.
+Their purpose is to allow me, on an annual basis, to track performance and log my thought process behind any decisions made during the year.